eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 - If there is an object for incoming deliveries, this event could be updated.
   Alternatively, if only production events are tracked, the data could be integrated at this point into the data provisioning pipeline's data structure for consumed materials.
-- In the end this enables the customer to integrate the child parts into the AssemblyPartRelationship aspect.
+- In the end this enables the customer to integrate the child parts into the SingleLevelBomAsBuilt aspect.

-In the end this enables the customer to integrate the child parts into the AssemblyPartRelationship aspect.
+In the end this enables the customer to integrate the child parts into the SingleLevelBomAsBuilt aspect.

 ![Unique ID Push Process](../assets/unique_id_push_process.png)